gazmirbardhi/blogtest/src/pages/posts/Wireframe--Mockup--Prototype-and-other-stages-of-designing-process.md

 There are some further specializations to Interactive designer: User experience (UX), User interface (UI), Interaction design and Information architecture (IA).
 But, I won’t talk more about that in this article, a designer who is designing or a part of end-to-end design will go through the processes explained below.

-* * *
+***

 Designing is done to streamline the development process and hence, design process is obviously very crucial and itself should be streamlined for a good feedback loop and to be tested before finalized.

 ### Steps which should be part of design process:

-### 1\.
-Designing your process:
+### 1. Designing your process:

 ![](/images/Wireframe--Mockup--Prototype-and-other-stages-of-designing-process/1*nU2rtGhsZao5hKKYjI1nWg.jpeg)

 Different designers approach wireframing and its translation to visuals or code in different ways.

 It’s not just designer to choose the path to be followed, sometimes due to time constraints clients prefers designers to directly make mockups or may prefer to have wireframing in-house and further steps outsourced.
-So **define your own sub-set of this process** and you’re good to get started**.**
+So **define your own sub-set of this process__ and you’re good to get started**.**

-* * *
+***

-### 2\.
-Defining strategy:
+### 2. Defining strategy:

 Design strategy is a discipline which helps firms determine what to make and do. why do it and how to innovate contextually, both immediately and over the long-term.
 This process involves the interplay between design and business strategy.

-In easier words defining strategy is understanding **Business Goals, User Needs** and defining a basic spec of what will be made from that**, content drafts, site navigation (sitemap) and initial sketches are usually result after designing strategy.**
+In easier words defining strategy is understanding **Business Goals, User Needs__ and defining a basic spec of what will be made from that**, content drafts, site navigation (sitemap) and initial sketches are usually result after designing strategy.**

-* * *
+***

-### 3\.
-Getting inspiration:
+### 3. Getting inspiration:

 I am not a designer \[yet\], but have a taste and maybe little understanding of design.
 I am looking to design more and build my own kind-of-design,